spring1843/go-dsa/array/README.md

 While arrays are useful for certain tasks, searching an unsorted array can be a time-consuming O(n) operation.
 Since the target item could be located anywhere in the array, every element must be checked until the item is found.
 Due to this limitation, alternative data structures such as trees and hash tables are often more suitable for search operations.

 Both addition and deletion operations on arrays can be O(n) operations in Arrays.
 The process of removing an element can create an empty slot that must be eliminated by shifting the remaining items.
-Similarly, adding items to an array may require shifting existing items in order to create space for the new item.
+Similarly, adding items to an array may require shifting existing items to create space for the new item.
 These inefficiencies can make alternative data structures, such as [trees](../tree) or [hash tables](../hashtable), more suitable for managing operations involving additions and deletions.

 ## Application